 - Add 5 grams of alum to 200 ml of water and let it dissolve.
-Add the alum solution to the warm glue before applying it on the panel or canvas.
-The alum will make the sizing water resistant and form a jelly-like consistency once the glue has had time to cool down.
+Add the alum solution to the warm glue before applying it to the panel or canvas.
+The alum will make the sizing water-resistant and form a jelly-like consistency once the glue has had time to cool down.

-- Apply the glue as a jelly, in a single, thin layer by using a spatula.
+- Using a spatula, apply the glue as a jelly in a single, thin layer.

 - Let the size dry for approximately 24 hours.

 Hide glue, bone glue, and gelatin provide a low-cost, easily formulated distemper paint.
 Diluted with water, it is suitable for color sketching and painting.
 Distemper paintings have lasted for centuries without change.

 Ten parts water

 How to Use